Is the Stock Market Efficient or Not? Investing Question Answered

-After spending a few minutes thinking about how I would tackle this widely researched topic, I decided to do what any researcher would do, I opened a “google chrome incognito window” and typed in, “Are markets efficient or not?”
+After spending a few minutes thinking about how I would tackle this widely researched topic, I decided to do what any researcher would do, I went to google and typed in, “Are markets efficient or not?”

 What is the Efficient Market Hypothesis?

-The efficient market hypothesis was created by one of this years Noble prize winners, Eugene Fama.
+The efficient market hypothesis was created by Noble prize winner, Eugene Fama.

 According to Morningstar.com the efficient market hypothesis is: